 Once you do this you continue putting a payment in the bank every month so you’ll be ready when the time comes for the next car, and so on until you die or your kids take away the keys.

-This is a great way to begin taking control of how you spend your money when it comes to the transportation that most of us depend on.
+This is a great way to begin taking control of how you spend your money on transportation.
 It’s really not that difficult to do, especially when you finally decide you’ve had enough of sending your money to someone else and you change your mindset for good.

-Another benefit is that owning a car actually becomes cheaper because you are no longer paying the interest on a car payment.
+Another benefit is that owning a car becomes cheaper because you're no longer paying interest on a car payment.
 So now, instead of paying almost $30,000 for a $20,000 car over five or six years, you actually pay $20,000 and that’s it.

 Since you have cash you may even be able to negotiate a discount, depending on who you’re dealing with.
 People get itchy to sell when they see a pile of green in front of them.

-ACTION STEP: Change your mindset about car payments and make a commitment to pay cash for your next car.
+ACTION STEP: Change your mindset about car payments.
+Commit to paying off your car and putting the payments in the bank until your car dies.
+Then pay cash for your next car.